prominenceai/deepstream-services-library/docs/api-pipeline.md

 <br>

 ### *dsl_pipeline_streammux_dimensions_set*
-This service sets the current Strem Muxer output dimensions for the uniquely named Pipeline.
+This service sets the current Stream-Muxer output dimensions for the uniquely named Pipeline.
 The dimesions cannot be updated while the Pipeline is in a state of `passed` or `playing`.
 ```C++
 DslReturnType dsl_pipeline_streammux_dimensions_set(const wchar_t* pipeline,
     uint width, uint height);